DJ LeMahieu Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, which ranks 12th in MLB.
+- The Rays pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Rays have the top team ERA across all MLB pitching staffs (2.87).
+- The Rays have a 2.91 team ERA that ranks first among all MLB pitching staffs.

-- The Rays allow the first-fewest home runs in baseball (20 total, 0.6 per game).
+- Rays pitchers combine to allow 21 home runs (0.6 per game), the first-fewest in baseball.

-- Chirinos will start for the Rays, his first of the season.
+- The Rays are sending Rasmussen (3-2) out to make his seventh start of the season.
+He is 3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.